Lump on Labia: 11 Common Causes (& How to Treat)

 This type of cancer is more common in elderly women, generally after the age of 65.
 Some factors associated with an risk for vulvar cancer include HPV infections, smoking habit, inflammatory diseases of the vulva or pelvis, radiation therapy, or a weakened immune system.

-What to do: Treatment for vulvar cancer is directed by an oncologist or gynecologist, and involves surgical removal of the tumor, in addition to radiation, chemotherapy, immunotherapy or targeted therapy.
+How to treat: Treatment for vulvar cancer is directed by an oncologist or gynecologist, and involves surgical removal of the tumor, in addition to radiation, chemotherapy, immunotherapy or targeted therapy.